Create a new EKS cluster:

 }' | jq -r .Policy.Arn)

-service account and an IAM role attached to it, using the Permission Policy you created above (replace the items in angled brackets):
+Create an nx-cloud-service-account service account and an IAM role attached to it, using the Permission Policy you created above (replace the items in angled brackets):

 eksctl create iamserviceaccount \